Well, for many it’s that dreaded time of year looming again: tax season.

 For many small business owners, sorting out payroll, employee tax forms and contributions, and other personnel files is a hassle – a necessary hassle, but an aggravation nonetheless.
 Of course, payroll can be more than an aggravation: if an employee’s paperwork is incorrectly filled out, filed improperly, or shows any discrepancies come Tax Day, this can cause serious headaches for your company.

-The Solution: Get payroll issues sorted from the start: let your VA take on the role of payroll clerk, so she can handle all your employee issues, all year long.
+Get payroll issues sorted from the start: let your VA take on the role of payroll clerk, so she can handle all your employee issues, all year long.

 Organize Accounts Receivable & Accounts Payable